-Stress is not just something your snake can live with for a long period.
+Stress is not just something your snake can live with for an extended period.

 Some of the most severe side effects of stress can cause your snake to die.

-If your snake is so stressed it refuses to eat, they will develop health problems as the immune system is weaker and ultimately damaged.
+If your snake is so stressed it refuses to eat, it will develop health problems as the immune system is weaker and ultimately damaged.